-Bus, Elephant safari and Jeep safari are available at Bandipur National park.
-The elephant safari is about an hour long, while the Jeep Safari may last for about 2-3 hours.
-Maximum of 6 people are allowed in a Jeep.
+Bus, Elephant safari, and Jeep safari are available at Bandipur National park.
+The elephant safari is about an hour-long, while the Jeep Safari may last for about 2-3 hours.
+A maximum of 6 people is allowed in a Jeep.
 However, you can also book it for a single person.

 Steer clear of anyone offering a night safari at Bandipur.
 They are trying to dupe you and may even land you in jail.
 Official safaris aren’t available beyond 6 PM in Bandipur Tiger Reserve.
 Night safaris aren’t allowed and are, in fact, a legal offence.

 Morning Safari by Bus at Bandipur: 06:15 Am – 07:45 AM & 07:45 AM to 09:30 AM

 Afternoon Safari by Bus at Bandipur: 02:30 PM – 04:00 PM & 04:00 PM to 05:30 PM